ben-swilliams/fluid-simulation/README.md

-# fluid-simulation
+# Fluid simulation using SPH
-Dissertation project for CS5199
+My dissertation project for CS5199